The Polar Ice Museum :: From Greenland to South Baltimore

 Technical diagram of the system as a video wall.
 Spring 2026

-Utilizing ¡Harp’s extensive geological data will describe the phenomenon from regions in Greenland where the geography underneath the snow and ice becomes visible due to a warming climate.
-Lakes begin to form in the polar region.
+Since much of Greenland’s coast is made of ice, when it melts, the island shrinks.
+However, researchers at iHARP are studying the phenomenon where inland regions of the island’s earth are absorbing rising sea levels creating lakes that are expanding.
+These new lakes are expanding in this polar region.
 Therefore, when data from the polar region expresses small amounts of melting, a small amount of colored water will fill the sculpture.
 When the data shows acceleration, the white sculpture is slowly transformed into a topographical photograph of a lake region.
 Simultaneously, an underwater audio track of ice in Greenland will be composed, where volume and speed are in sync with the lake spreading.

 Early Prototypes